 Keep in mind that this number might change depending on where you’re located—IT jobs in large cities might pay more than those in smaller towns to adjust for cost of living, for example.
 Other factors, like your education level and previous experience, can also influence your salary.

 The exam for the certification combines multiple choice questions and performance-based questions.
 The exam broadly tests your knowledge of various IT basics in categories including hardware, software, networking, operating systems, and security.
-More specifically, this means:
+Expect questions to cover the following domains:

 There are several ways you can prepare for the CompTIA A+ exam: